joemarlo/mortgage/README.md

-# mortgage
+# Mortgage comparison
-Mortgage monte carlo
+Comparing mortgages while incorporating distributions of investment opportunity cost and length of ownership